f-i/Spherical_Path_Comparison/README.md

 # Spherical_Path_Comparison
-Spherical Path Comparison (spComparison) Package is developed for quantitatively measuring similarity of spherical paths, especially the paleomagnetic apparent polar wander path (APWP) of a tectonic plate.
-It is aimed at spherical path related calculations, powered by GMT and PmagPy.
+Spherical Path Comparison (spComparison) Package is developed for quantitatively measuring similarity of spherical paths, especially the paleomagnetic apparent polar wander paths (APWPs) of tectonic plates.
+It is powered by GMT and PmagPy.